shakacode/react_on_rails/docs/additional-reading/react-router.md

 # Server Rendering Using React Router V4

-Your generator function may not return an object with the property `renderedHtml`.
+Your render function may not return an object with the property `renderedHtml`.
 Thus, you call renderToString() and return an object with this property.

 This example **only applies to server rendering** and should be only used in the server side bundle.